RENEE MONTAGNE, HOST:

 DANIEL ORTEGA: (Spanish spoken)

 KAHN: Daniel Ortega says Esther always looked like a powerful, despotic person who abused power.
 He's glad she's in jail.
-Former foreign minister Jorge Castanada says Mexico's new President Enrique Pena Nieto made a smart move by arresting her.
+Former foreign minister Jorge Castaneda says Mexico's new president, Enrique Pena Nieto, made a smart move by arresting her.

-JORGE CASTANADA: He seems willing, finally, somebody, to go against the powers that be in this country, in a country where the power is concentrated in extraordinarily few hands.
+JORGE CASTANEDA: He seems willing, finally, somebody, to go against the powers that be in this country, in a country where the power is concentrated in extraordinarily few hands.

 KAHN: However, of all of Mexico's entrenched powers, Esther Gordillo is probably the easiest mark to go after.
 She represents some of Mexico's most poorly paid workers, yet openly flaunts her love of designer clothes, and the press loved to demonize her.
 But, oh, how the devil kept wearing Prada and Chanel and Louis Vuitton.
 According to the attorney general's office, she allegedly used union funds to pay a $2 million Neiman Marcus bill.

 She recently moved money from a Swiss bank account to buy a million-dollar home in San Diego, and she spent tens of thousands of dollars on plastic surgery.
 Yesterday, Esther appeared in court, but declined to make a plea.
 Standing behind bars and dressed in a prison-issued beige T-shirt, the most power woman in Mexico looked anything but, and much different than just a few weeks ago when she openly challenged President Pena in his push to reform the country's flagging education system.